I’ve rounded up 58 fun and budget-friendly gift wrapping ideas for anyone on your list.

 This is another kid-friendly gift wrapping idea.
 You just tell your kids to go pick up sticks outside. 😉 Yes, there is a little more to it than that but not much.
 This is probably the cheapest idea on this list too.
 You just need sticks, embroidery thread, and hot glue.

 These paper straw stars are so creative!
 I love the red and white twine too.
 You could really use any color paper straw and twine since they come in several colors now.
+This set includes 6 different paper straw colors.
 This would be a fun topper to put on the kids’ gifts.

 Alternate idea: You could also add a little bell to a point on the star or create other geometric Christmas shapes with the straws.